vuejs/awesome-vue/README.md

 - [vREST NG](https://ng.vrest.io) - An enterprise application for Automated API Testing, built with VueJS and Element UI.
 - [ScaleChamp](https://www.scalechamp.com) - multi-cloud managed databases provider with Hetzner, AWS, Linode, IBM, Azure, Scaleway, Alibaba Cloud, DigitalOcean, GCP and UpCloud support
 - [Coloban](https://www.coloban.com) - All-in-one project management tool with chats, Kanban, Gantt, calls, screenshare and many more.
+- [NxShell](https://github.com/nxshell/nxshell) - An easy to use new terminal for SSH, which based on Electron and VueJS.

 ### Apps/Websites